MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 # Deprecated Features

 This article describes the deprecated features of Microsoft Identity Manager 2016 SP2.
-Where the feature is still present in Microsoft Identity Manager, it is still supported, unless it is dependent upon an underlying platform, interface or separate component that is no longer supported.
-Features are not recommended for new deployments, as they may be removed in a future hotfix or service pack release.
+Where the feature is still present in Microsoft Identity Manager, it is still supported, except where the feature is dependent upon an underlying platform, interface or separate component that is no longer supported.
+Deprecated features are not recommended for new deployments, as they may be removed in a future hotfix or service pack release.
 For developers, we recommend not utilizing deprecated features in any new applications or solutions.

 > [!NOTE]
 >